theobald-software/theobald-software.github.io/content/_en/yunio/bapis-and-function-modules.md

 The following section shows how to use the integration type *Function Module / BAPI*.

+{: .box-warning}
+**Warning!** **Missing Authorization**
+To use this integration type, access to the designated authority objects (RFC) in SAP must be available.
+For more information, see the knowledge base article on [SAP User Rights: BAPI](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#bapi).

 ### Look up a Function Module / BAPI

 1. Create a new *Service* of type *Function Module / BAPI*.